Battle of the North Cape: Background

 Escorting the convoys to Russia was the responsibility of the Home Fleet and its commander-in-chief, Admiral Sir Bruce Fraser.
-Fraser wished to neutralise Scharnhorst, a major threat to the convoys, and planned a confrontation over Christmas 1943 in which convoy JW 55B would be used to draw the enemy out.
+Fraser wished to neutralise Scharnhorst, a major threat to the convoys, and planned a confrontation over Christmas 1943 in which convoy JW 55B would be used to draw out the enemy.
 Fraser expected and hoped that Scharnhorst would attempt to attack JW 55B.
 At a conference of the captains of the ships in his force Fraser described his plan to intercept Scharnhorst at a position between the convoy and the enemy's Norwegian base.
-He would then approach the enemy to within 12000 yd in the Arctic night, illuminate Scharnhorst with star shell, and open fire using fire-control radar.
+He would then approach the enemy to within 12000 yd in the Arctic night, illuminate Scharnhorst with a star shell, and open fire using fire-control radar.

 Convoy JW 55B had left Loch Ewe on 20 December and was sighted two days later by a Luftwaffe aircraft which commenced shadowing.
 By 23 December it was clear to the British from intelligence reports that the convoy had been sighted and was being shadowed by enemy aircraft.
 Fraser then put to sea with Force 2 consisting of his flagship the battleship HMS Duke of York, the cruiser HMS Jamaica and S-class destroyers HMS Savage, Scorpion, Saumarez, and HNoMS Stord of the exiled Royal Norwegian Navy.
 Fraser was anxious not to discourage Scharnhorst from leaving its base, so did not approach before it was necessary to do so.
 As JW 55B and its escorts approached the area of greatest danger on the same day, the 23rd, travelling slowly eastward 250 mi off the coast of north Norway, Burnett and Force 1 set out westward from Murmansk while Fraser with Force 2 approached at moderate speed from the west.
 On 25 December, Scharnhorst (under Captain Fritz Hintze) with the Narvik-class destroyers Z29, Z30, Z33, Z34 and Z38 left Norway's Altafjord under the overall command of Konteradmiral Erich Bey.
 Scharnhorst set course for the convoy's reported position as a south-westerly gale developed.